tombusby/tombusby.github.io/_posts/2017-12-14-understanding-cryptography-chapter-1.md

 ### Solution

-*This solution is verified as correct by the official [Solutions for Odd-Numbered Questions](http://wiki.crypto.rub.de/Buch/en/download/Understanding_Cryptography_Odd_Solutions.pdf) manual.*
+*This solution is verified as correct by the official [Solutions for Odd-Numbered Questions][solution-manual] manual.*

 1\.
 Tallying up the letter frequencies produces the table below: